heri/awesome-deploy/README.md

 ## Asynchronous processing

 * Decouple long processes to a queue.
-Typically: image processing, video encoding, sending emails, uploading files, geo requests, etc. These can be in another app in go, Erlang, or whatever tool is best for the job.
+Typically: image processing, video encoding, sending emails, uploading files, geo requests, etc. These can be in another app in go, java, or whatever tool is best for the job.
 * Use a client-side Javascript framework

 ## Client-Side